 System Administrator has the highest level of access.
 You probably don’t want to give everyone at your organization Administrator access, as that allows you to change anything and everything

-System User has access to everything except the System Settings and Forms & Pages Tabs
+System User has access to everything except Global Settings and Form Links & Landing Pages

 System Limited User can only see what’s in the “My Account” section

 You cannot edit the default user groups, but you can create your own custom User Groups/Permissions, as described below.

 You may want to create different User Groups based on what your staff will be doing with the system.

 To add new User Groups, navigate to: Settings cog > User Groups.

 Click Create User Group to create custom user groups with specific permissions that you define.

 Name it, and add a code for internal reference.
 If you define a Parent User Group, the group inherits the permissions from that level.
 It also organizes it in the list you just saw.
 Description is just for your own reference.

 Now you will define what this user group has access to using Basic or Advanced configuration settings.